 Scientific research has shown that keeping small plants in your workspace can alleviate stress, whether you work at home or in the office.
-At home, the need to alleviate stress might be greater than ever, especially if you are there due to COVID-19 so that's why it's important to fill your home workspace with a little greenery.
+At home, the need to alleviate stress might be greater than ever, so that's why it's important to fill your home workspace with a little greenery.

 It’s easy to amass clutter, even over a short period of time.
 Decluttering your desk and workspace everyday or every other day is a good way to ensure it stays neat and clean.
 Whereas a messy workspace can hinder productivity, a tidy workspace can enhance it.